Foot Arthritis Starts When You are Younger

 In some cases, a podiatrist may suggest foot surgery for treating arthritic pain.
 This is typically only done as a last resort when other forms of treatment offer no pain relief.
 Joint fusions and joint replacements are options a foot and ankle specialist might recommend.
 Joint fusions help in cases where arthritis is caused by too much movement in the joints; joint replacements are usually considered when the joint does not move enough.

-No matter what your age, if you suspect you have developed arthritis of the foot or ankle, contact Dr. Richard Nichols.
-He can diagnosis foot arthritis and offer a variety of treatment options.
+No matter what your age, if you suspect you have developed arthritis of the foot or ankle, contact Alliance Foot & Ankle Specialists.
+We can diagnosis foot arthritis and offer a variety of treatment options.